MarieLebh/deswomanUTIL/README.md

 <img width="650" height="400" alt="image" src="FilteringWorkflow.png" /><br /><br />

 This script allows to select which mutations would be considered "enabling" and thus the absence of which features would deem a homolog noncoding.
-Per default the presence of one of these mutations would deem the homolog "noncoding":
+Per default the presence of **one (!) of these mutations** would deem the homolog "noncoding":
 - Absence of a canonical start codon (ATG)
 - Absence of a stop codon (TAA, TAG, TGA)
 - Absence of complete transcription.
 That means not the complete homolog is transcribed.
 It can however be partly transcribed.
 There might also be antisense transcription.